necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 6.3.1 Get the ports
 ^^^^^^^^^^^^^^^^^^^

-The ``RFExplorer.RFECommunicator.GetConnectedPorts`` will gather what it thinks are possible ports that the RF-Explorer might be attached to.
+The :meth:`RFExplorer.RFECommunicator.GetConnectedPorts` will gather what it thinks are possible ports that the RF-Explorer might be attached to.
 As a side-effect it will print the ports it found to stdout.

+.. note:: I don't think this is necessary if you pass in the port, and getting rid of it will stop the printing of the ports.

 .. code:: ipython